Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 merge_features
 --------------
-If you want to put all features to be one gff file, ``merge_features`` can achieve this purpose.
+If merging multiple features to one gff file is needed, ``merge_features`` can achieve this purpose.
 It will merge all features that user assigned and search the parent transcript to each feature.